gordianknotC/nxp_note/flutter/android_to_flutter.md

 Note over MUi, .: 👷 Scenario1: startActivity while discovering Tag<br>.<br>.

-Note over MEvent, .: 👷 Scenario1-A: onNewIntent [O]<br>. . . .call onNewIntent or not by comparing currentIntent with the new one<br>. . . .if it's the same then call onNewIntent, if it's not then call onCreate
+Note over MEvent, .: 👷 Scenario1-A: onNewIntent [O]<br>. . . .call onNewIntent or not by comparing current fakeActivity with intent new one<br>. . . .if it's the same then call onNewIntent, if it's not then call onCreate
 MEvent-->>MEvent: onNewIntent [O]
 MEvent-->>. : onNewIntent [O]
 . -->> . : onNewIntent[O] process ❓